jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Routing Slip

-This pattern splits one large procedure into smaller sequential steps handled by different actors.
+This pattern allows to split one large procedure into smaller sequential steps that are handled by different actors.
+On each step, the specified actor can attach additional information to the message and send it to the next one.

 ```fsharp
 type RegistrationProcess = { ProcessId: string; ProcessSteps: ProcessStep list; CurrentStep: int } with